nray-scanner/website/content/usage/configuration-file/targetgenerator/ldap.md

 pre: <b>3.1.4.3 </b>
 ---

 The `ldap` target generator allows to connect to a ldap server in order to identify scan targets.
-Especially in Active Directory environments this is really useful since computer objects have a `dNSHostName` property and Donmain Controllers usually act also as DNS servers [that can be queried via LDAP](https://dirkjanm.io/getting-in-the-zone-dumping-active-directory-dns-with-adidnsdump/).
+Especially in Active Directory environments this is really useful since computer objects have a `dNSHostName` property and Domain Controllers usually act also as DNS servers [that can be queried via LDAP](https://dirkjanm.io/getting-in-the-zone-dumping-active-directory-dns-with-adidnsdump/).

 #### `enabled: false`